I’d like to preface this blog post by saying that this is not a book review although I do love the book and the movie.

 Now think about how much you originally paid for that item you’re trying to sell.
 Is it really worth all the effort?

-Blog sales are full of things you shouldn't have purchased in the first place.
-If you really loved something you wouldn't be turning around and trying to sell it.
+Closet sales are full of things you maybe shouldn’t have purchased in the first place.
+If you really loved something you wouldn’t be turning around and trying to sell it.

 12. Hiding purchases from your loved ones

 This goes hand in hand with #4 for me.